Sell my business when market consolidation occurs?

 We had a client that started to worry when he saw how the big groups of his industry were being acquired by competitors or by private equity companies.
 He realized that with his own resources, his company would not be able to compete against corporations with more capabilities and decided to sell before it was too late.
 Fortunately, we were able to ride the consolidation wave and sold the company to an American group that had to put in a high offer in order to win the auction against a Dutch group and various private equity firms.

 We have seen many executives and business owners who did not notice, or chose not to notice, the signs of a consolidation in their sector.
-They failed to take the initiative and proactively join the M&A wave, hoping that out of nowhere the day would come when they would receive an offer.
+They failed to take the initiative and proactively join the M&A wave.
+They hoped that out of nowhere the day would come when they would receive an offer.
 Unfortunately, that day never came, and instead these business owners lost everything.